jupyterhub/zero-to-jupyterhub-k8s/doc/source/google/step-zero-gcp.rst

      that is not too far away from your users.
    *  .. note::

          A region is a geographical location used to host resources, comprising one or more zones.

-         A regional cluster creates pods across zones in a region, distributing Kubernetes resources across multiple zones in the region.
+         * A regional cluster creates pods across zones in a region(three by default), distributing Kubernetes resources across multiple zones in the region.
 This is different from the default cluster, which has all its resources within a single zone(as shown above).

+         * A regional cluster is also highly available(HA) with zero downtime for upgrades.
+This results in the cluster being highly available for deployments even in situations like a single node being upgraded.

+         * They also increase control plane uptime to 99.95%.

+         * To avoid tripling the number of nodes without losing these benefits, the `--node-locations` flag suffixed with a location can be used.